-- 1. Who are personally ill and attendance in school would endanger their health or the health of others. - 2.
-When in their immediate family there is a serious illness or death, which would reasonably necessitate absence from school. - 3.
-On special and recognized religious holidays observed by their faith. - 4.
-When mandated by order of governmental agencies (pre-induction physical examination for services in armed forces or court order). - 5.
-A student may be excused from school when prevented from such attendance due to conditions rendering attendance impossible or hazardous to their health or safety. - 6.
-Students in military families whose parents are currently serving or previously served on active duty in the U. S. armed forces or in the Reserves or National Guard on extended active duty "may be granted excused absences, up to a maximum of five days per school year, not to exceed two school years, for the day or days missed from school to attend military affairs sponsored events, provided the student provides documentation prior to absence. - Other circumstances recognized as unavoidable by the superintendent
+- 1. who are personally ill and attendance in school would endanger their health or the health of others; - when in their immediate family there is a serious illness or death, which would reasonably necessitate absence from school; - 3. on special and recognized religious holidays observed by their faith; - 4. when mandated by order of governmental agencies (pre-induction physical examination for services in armed forces or court order); - 5. when prevented from such attendance due to conditions rendering attendance impossible or hazardous to their health or safety; - 6. in military families whose parents are currently serving or previously served on active duty in the U. S. armed forces or in the Reserves or National Guard on extended active duty "may be granted excused absences, up to a maximum of five days per school year, not to exceed two school years, for the day or days missed from school to attend military affairs sponsored events, provided the student provides documentation prior to absence; or - 7. other circumstances recognized as unavoidable by the Superintendent.